 I, for one, can’t wait to find out what happens to Lockwood & Co next, not to mention which of those files is most enticing in the future.
-The Screaming Staircase is published on August 29th 2013 by Random House Children’s Books.
+The Screaming Staircase is published by Random House Children’s Books.

 (c) Ruth Frances Long

 The Treachery of Beautiful Things, (Dial books (Penguin USA), 2012) is now available in hardback, ebook & paperback.
 As R. F. Long she also writes fantasy and paranormal romance (The Scroll Thief, Soul Fire, the Tales of the Holtlands series, Samhain Publishing).

 She lives in Wicklow, the Garden County of Ireland, and works in a specialized library of rare and unusual books.
 But they don’t talk to her that often.
 Or maybe she’s learning not to listen.
 Maybe.